The melodies of life will never be forgotten.

 Where he motioned, a thin wire stand held a slightly tilted, pale blonde, wood-faced guitar.

-His mother backed a step.
+His mother backed up a step.

 “It’s right there,” Timothy repeated.